seandgrimes/InvoiceCqrs/README.md

 # Message Bus

 The excellent [MediatR](https://github.com/jbogard/MediatR) library is being used to create an in-process message bus for commands, queries, and events.
 Everything, even the event store, is built around MediatR in order to make sure that messages arrive at the correct destination.
+For commands and queries, we can always guarantee that they will be processed in the order in which they are sent.